ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-4626/index.md

 ```

 Where `sender` is the user who triggered the withdrawal and exchanged `shares`, owned by `owner`, for `assets`. `receiver` is the user who received the withdrawn `assets`.

-_Note_: All batch functions, including the hook, are also available in non-batch versions.
-This is done to save gas, as transferring just one asset will likely remain to be the most common method.
-For clarity in the explanations, we've left them out, including the safe transfer rules.
-Remove the 'Batch' and the names are identical.

 ## Further reading {#further-reading}